zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### MISC.
 TALKS AND OUTREACH ACTIVITIES

 - Looking out at the Universe in Radio Waves: From Communication to Astronomy \
-*Invited talk at IEEE ComSoc SCT SBC: ComConnect 1.0, SCT College of Engineering, Thiruvanantapuram (Sep 2025)*
+*Invited talk at IEEE ComSoc SCT SBC: ComConnect 1.0, SCT College of Engineering, Thiruvananthapuram (Sep 2025)*

 - Looking out at the universe: multi-wavelength astronomy \
 *Talk at SERB outreach program for class X students, IISc (Oct 2024)*